Terms such as copay, coinsurance, and deductible, can be confusing for someone with limited knowledge to understand.

 The deductible is the amount that you need to pay as a share towards your medical bill upon which your policy comes into effect.

-While deductibles and coinsurance are clauses that are implemented by insurance providers simultaneously, some of them also choose to put together Copay and Deductible.
+While deductibles and coinsurance are clauses that are implemented by insurance providers simultaneously, some of them also choose to put together copay and deductible.
 If your insurance does the same, this is what it means for you:

 Even if your premium amount is reduced in a cost-sharing policy, your liability towards the share you have to pay on claim will increase and so you’ll always need to have readily available money to cover the cost.
 It is better to opt for a policy that is free of cost-sharing clauses and with a plethora of premiums offered in India, it is possible to find one that is good and doesn’t involve cost-sharing terms.